-35 different RCMs coupled to diverse land surface models (LSMs) has been set up to perform idealized experiments with extreme LULCC scenarios for the EUR-44 domain driven by ERA-Interim reanalysis.
-The responses of the RCM-LSM ensemble to the two extreme LULCC scenarios shows robust seasonal signals for some regions and some variables but also disagreement between the different RCM-LSMs (Davin et al., 2020; Breil et al., 2020).
+- 35 different RCMs coupled to diverse land surface models (LSMs) has been set up to perform idealized experiments with extreme LULCC scenarios for the EUR-44 domain driven by ERA-Interim reanalysis.
+The responses of the RCM-LSM ensemble to the two extreme LULCC scenarios show robust seasonal temperature signals for some regions and variables but disagreement for others between the different RCM-LSMs originating mainly from the different representation of land processes in the models (Davin et al., 2020; Breil et al., 2020). - In the next phases of LUCAS and within EURO-CORDEX (Jacob et al., 2020), it is planned to conduct simulations with past and future land-use changes on horizontal resolutions of LULCC forcing at a ~12.5 km (i.e., EUR-11 domain) and for horizontal resolution.
+For some specific sub-regions in Europe, simulations will be carried out with resolution down to convection permitting scales also carried out at convection permitting resolutions.
+This approach poses implies new requirements for LULCC reconstructions and scenarios: - 45 1) A high spatial resolution (1 km or below) over an extent that covers the entire EURO-CORDEX domain .
+The high spatial resolution is needed to resolve regional features in a detail that enables investigating the impact of LULCC in order to enable the investigation of LULCC impacts on small-scale processes such as local wind systems, convection, boundary layer processes, and scale-interactions (Mahmood et al., 2014)with RCMs.

-In the next phases of LUCAS and within EURO-CORDEX (Jacob et al., 2020), it is planned to conduct simulations with past and future land-use changes on horizontal resolutions of 12.5 km down to the kilometer scale.
-This approach poses new 40 requirements for LULCC reconstructions and scenarios:
+A reconstruction going back 65 years in time including annual timesteps to perform attribution studiestemporal coverage starting from 1950, which is the time frame defined in the EURO-CORDEX historical experiments.
+Further, the LULCC product should extend 85 years into the future until 2100 for analyzing the impact of several Shared Socioeconomic Pathways

-1) A high spatial resolution (1 km and below) over a spatial domain that covers the entire EURO-CORDEX domain.
-The high spatial resolution is needed such that regional details are well resolved, which enables investigating the impact of LULCC on small-scale processes such as local wind systems, convection, boundary layer processes, and scale-interactions (Mahmood et al., 2014) with RCMs.
+(SSPs) and Representative Concentration Pathways (RCPs) scenarios which could be used to improve projections of future regional climate change, accounting for both changes in human-induced atmospheric composition and land-cover and useto anthropogenic emissions and LULCC.

-2) A reconstruction, with an annual timestep, going back 65 years in time to perform attribution studies and the LULCC product should extend 85 years in the future for analyzing the impact of several Shared Socioeconomic Pathways (SSPs) and Representative Concentration Pathways (RCPs) scenarios which could be used to inform policy making.
+55 3) LULCC forcing should necessarily follow the overall trends A LULCC forcing generally consistent with the LULCC forcing employed by the driving Global Climate Models/Earth System Models (GCM/ESM) to be consistent with the boundary forcing as it is done-the case for other forcing data such as greenhouse gas concentrations or aerosol emissions (Taranu et al., 2022; Wohland, 2022).

-3) Future LULCC should follow the overall trends employed by the driving Global Climate Models/Earth System Models 50 (GCM/ESM) in order to be consistent with the boundary forcing as it is done for other forcing data such as greenhouse gas concentrations or aerosol emissions.
+4) Land A choice of land use and land cover classes that are relevant for RCMsneed to be included.
+At matches the

-4) Include land use and land cover classes that are relevant for RCMs.
-For instance, at scales of ~50 km and below, urban land cover plays a significant role (Katzfey et al., 2020; Daniel et al., 2019; Chapman et al., 2019).
-Also at finer scales the ratio of needleleaf and broadleaf forest becomes a meaningful driver (Naudts et al., 2016; Schwaab et al., 2020).
-In addition, land management practices such as irrigation significantly alter local and regional climate (Lobell et al., 2009; Valmassoi et al., 2019) and should thus be accounted for in the reconstruction and scenarios.
+- 60 specific needs of current RCMs.
+For instance, at scales of ~50 km and lower, urban land cover plays a significant role (Chapman et al., 2019; Daniel et al., 2019; Katzfey et al., 2020) an important role (Chapman et al., 2019; Daniel et al., 2019; Katzfey et al and should be represented.
+Moreover, at finer these scales the ratio of needleleaf and broadleaf forest to broadleaf trees becomes a meaningful driver (Naudts et al., 2016; Schwaab et al., 2020).
+In additionaspect to consider (Naudts et al., 2016; Schwaab et al., 2020) Finally, land management practices such as irrigation significantly alter local and regional climate (Lobell et al., 2009; Valmassoi et al., 20 - 65 and should thus and are implemented in RCMs (Lobell et al., 2009; Valmassoi et al., 2019; Asmus et al., submitted).
+Thus, irrigation changes should be accounted for in the reconstruction and scenarios.